osrf/gazebo_tutorials/build_model/tutorial.md

-#Tutorial: Make a Model#

 Models can range from simple shapes to complex robots.
-It refers to the `<model>` [[sdf_format | SDF]] tag, and is essentially a collection of links, joints, collision objects, visuals, and plugins.
+It refers to the `<model>` [SDF](http://gazebosim.org/sdf.html) tag, and is essentially a collection of links, joints, collision objects, visuals, and plugins.
 Generating a model file can be difficult depending on the complexity of the desired model.
 This page will offer some tips on how to build your models.

-### Components of Models ###
+# Components of Models

 > **Links:** A link contains the physical properties of one body of the model.
 This can be a wheel, or a link in a joint chain.
 Each link may contain many collision and visual elements.
 Try to reduce the number of links in your models in order to improve performance and stability.
 For example, a table model could consist of 5 links (4 for the legs and 1 for the top) connected via joints.
 However, this is overly complex, especially since the joints will never move.
 Instead, create the table with 1 link and 5 collision elements.